C++ Member Initialiser Lists

 };

-Where we want to initialise multiple variables, we can add those to the list, separated by commas:
+Where we want to initialize multiple class variables, we can add those to the list, separated by commas:

 class Character {